dss-extensions/dss_capi/README.md

 ## Recent changes

-See [the changelog](https://github.com/dss-extensions/dss_capi/blob/0.12.x/docs/changelog.md) for a detailed list.
+See [the changelog](https://github.com/dss-extensions/dss_capi/blob/master/docs/changelog.md) for a detailed list.

+- **2023-06-11 / version 0.13.3: Bugfix release for some components (notably Capacitor, Reactor, UPFC).
+See the changelog or release page for details.**
-- **2023-05-24 / version 0.13.2: Minor release, includes updates to JSON exports, some more error-checking, internal code refactoring, header updates, and minor ports from the official OpenDSS.**
+- 2023-05-24 / version 0.13.2: Minor release, includes updates to JSON exports, some more error-checking, internal code refactoring, header updates, and minor ports from the official OpenDSS.
 - 2023-04-01 / version 0.13.1: Minor release to address a few PVSystem properties
 - 2023-03-29 / version 0.13.0: Various updates, including bugfixes and several OpenDSS feature ports; the reference is now OpenDSS v9.6.1.1.
 - 2022-07-16 / version 0.12.1: Incremental release to fix address a bug found just after 0.12.0 was released.